 - Compute flavors: These are templates of server configurations used to create virtual machines (VMs).
 The general parameters that vary between different models are RAM, CPU, local storage, and sometimes different types of processors.
 The choice of these templates will depend heavily on the use case for the VM.
 A small website will not require more than 1 GB of RAM and 1 CPU.
 A data analytics VM will require more RAM than CPU.
 A compute-intensive application will need a significant amount of CPU.
 A graphics application will probably require GPUs instead of CPUs.

-- Hypervisor: A hypervisor is an essential piece of technology in the Cloud Computing eco-sphere.
+- What is Hypervisor: A hypervisor is an essential piece of technology in the Cloud Computing eco-sphere.
 Today, hypervisors are synonymous with virtualization.
 Let’s try to understand these terms now.
 On a standard consumer laptop/desktop, a user can only install one operating system per physical machine.
 Which means one Windows OS per laptop/desktop.
 All the applications running within the OS also identify the underlying laptop as one machine.
 The implication of this is that in normal circumstances, because the applications a single user runs is limited, the full power of the underlying hardware will not be utilized.
 Hypervisors help to achieve this efficiency.
 It separates the physical hardware from the operating systems and applications.
 Using a hypervisor, one can create multiple virtual machines running on one physical server (hence the term virtualization).
 This ensures that various operating systems can run in place of one, thus facilitating more efficiency on the server.
 Some of the most popular hypervisors in the industry today are Xen Hypervisor and KVM.

-- SDN and private networking: SDN is short for Software Defined Networking and is the technology that helps abstract all network functions from physical switches.
+- What is Software Defined Networking?
+SDN is short for Software Defined Networking and is the technology that helps abstract all network functions from physical switches.
 We just saw how servers can be virtualized.
 Similarly, these virtual servers communicate with each other using network which is also in software.
 This means that one needs only a minimal number of physical cables, switches, and routers to connect a massive cluster of servers.
 All networking functions are written in software as opposed to being defined by hardware.
 Everything from switches, firewalls, and routers can be efficiently simulated on software.
 This concept is a bit difficult to understand and to explain visually, but the one takeaway for the user should be that SDN forms the backbone of the cloud and defines how various servers (both physical and virtual) communicate with each other.
 Private networking is the ability for users to have their private networks in a public cloud setup that other users can’t access.
 This is also made possible by SDN and is a critical component of achieving higher levels of security in the cloud.

 - Software Defined Storage (SDS): SDS is technology that helps de-couple or abstract the software application from the underlying hardware.
 Unlike monolithic SAN and NAS systems, software-defined storage products enable users to upgrade the software separately from the hardware.
 Some of the benefits of SDS are to scale out the storage cluster across multiple servers, the ability to aggregate storage servers and manage the entire distributed storage cluster from one interface.
 As a customer of cloud, one gets the benefits of storage efficiency and quick disaster recovery.